Imikeeee/Geograbber/README.md

 ⚠️ **Python Integration Notice (v1.0.5)**

 - ✅ On Linux, databases can currently be loaded and visualized.
-- ⚠️ Passphrase unlocking is buggy: correct passphrases may be rejected.
+- ⚠️ In Python Tools Passphrase unlocking is buggy: correct passphrases may be rejected.
+(Android works fine)
 - ⚠️ On Windows, sqlcypher and passphrase issues still persist.

 > Additional development is required to implement full SQLCipher support and reliable key handling.